purrbot-site/Docs/.snippets/api-img-errors.md

         "user-agent": ":your-user-agent"
       },
       "error": true,
-      "message": "The provided path does not contain any images."
+      "message": "The provided path does not contain any images.", "time": 0
     }
     ```